 Once the property has been classified, it is time to divide it between the spouses.
 One way of doing is to figure out the value of the property and selling it, the spouses would then divide the proceeds between them fairly.
 Another way is to assign items to each spouse.
 It is also possible for the divorcing spouses to hold a property together, although this option will keep the spouses interacting due to continued monetary involvement.
 Alongside property, any debts must also be divided; these include mortgages, credit card debts, or car loans.
 It is also important to classify debt before division due to the possibility that debt can also be either marital or separate property.

-Should the spouses be unable to fairly divide the property through an agreement (uncontested divorce agreement), it will be divided for them by a judge.
+Should the spouses be unable to fairly divide the property through an agreement (uncontested Divorce Settlement Agreement), it will be divided for them by a judge.
 Since there is not set pattern on how to divide property, the judge will take many factors into consideration such as length of the marriage, well being of the spouses, type and value of the property, living arrangements of any children involved, standard of living during the marriage, the needs of the spouses, and the contributions of the spouses either to each other or the property.
 There are also other circumstances that may influence property division.
 For example, the shorter the marriage, the more likely it is that the court will attempt to put each of the spouses in the state closest to the one they were prior to marriage.
-Likewise, in a longer marriage – the more likely the court will consider the majority of assets in dispute to be marital assets and not separate property.
+Likewise, in a longer marriage, the more likely the court will consider the majority of assets in dispute to be marital assets and not separate property.
 If one of the spouses is concerned about their property, it should be addressed before the marriage; it can be made clear who will get one in the case of divorce with a prenuptial agreement.

 Obtaining Legal Help in Georgia